Joe-McCann/cs-241-hugo-notes/content/course/introToLogic/Sections/Propositions.md

 ## You can't handle the truth!

-Lets give some example problems to identify if the objects are or aren't propositions, and if they are, then provide whether they are true or false
+Let's give some example problems to identify if the objects are or aren't propositions, and if they are, then provide whether they are true or false

 ---